Hukumister/LazyCardStack/readme.md

 ## Demo

-Wait a bit, the gif for the demo is quite large and may take a long time to load
+Wait a bit, the gif for the demo is quite large and may take a long time to load:

 <img src="https://github.com/Hukumister/LazyCardStack/blob/master/media/sample.gif" width="250">

 ## How to use?

-The library has an API similar to LazyColumn
+The library has an API similar to LazyColumn.

 ```kotlin
 val cardStackState = rememberLazyCardStackState()